 The MRMC has commented in the past on this issue, but the comment deadline is this Friday, December 15.
 Council members were encouraged to submit their own personal comments.
 The comment form is on the MWA Facebook page.
 Ms. Roberts-Lawler requested that the comment form be distributed to Council members.
 This is a comment on a state-wide permit, not a local issue so local municipal officials and volunteers can submit comment.
 The state has to respond to all comments.

 Alan Hunt then gave his report as River Administrator.
 MWA has been undertaking an Interpretive Plan for the watershed.
-He will be scheduling a meeting on that in the new year.
+He will be scheduling a meeting of an Interpretive Roundtable, with entities involved in education and which have publicly accessible sites, that in the new year.
 He also advised that there will be a web-based story map of the recently completed NPS brochure.

 He further reported that the next work will be developing an interpretive plan for the usage of the Asbury Mill.
-An MWA committee is working on that.
+An MWA committee is working on that during January to March, 2024.

-Alan then presented on the Other Voices of the River in the community.
+Alan then presented on the River Voices oral histories of the community.
 We are completing a video featuring a series of video with interviews with former employees of Asbury Graphite, a local farmer, and people doing river clean up.
 There is an interview with an angler, with a paddler, and with Chief Mann on the Lenape history in the area.
 There will be a publicity outreach when these are posted.

 As his NPS report, Paul Kenney noted that the House of Representatives will not be cutting NPS funding and the Senate wants to increase it.
-That will be resolved in committee.
+That will be resolved in a conference committee.
 He also noted that the Raritan Headwaters people are interested in possibly joining the NPS Wild and Scenic program.
 They will be doing a reconnaissance survey in the coming months.
-He noted that NJDEP had defended their work on Category 1 status for the river.
+He noted that NJDEP had defended their work on Category 1 status for the river in a recently released video by Raritan Headwaters Association.

 There were no committee Reports or organization reports.